The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Google Docs: Good for file collaboration

 It's also the most web-oriented, since if you publish one of your Google Docs, you can use all manner of Google's whizzy analytics tools to track its progress too.
-Google Docs also works in conjunction with Google Drive, so you'll have 5GB of free storage.
+Google Docs also works in conjunction with Google Drive, so you'll have 15GB of free storage (if you need more, see our Free Online Storage Services guide).

 The longer you use any computer for, the slower it'll get, since operating systems leave a trail of hard drive-clogging mess behind.
-Thankfully, there are myriad freeware to help you spring clean your PC.
-Double check they're suitable for your system before downloading though.
+Thankfully, there are plenty of freeware to help you spring clean your PC, keeping it powerful.

 CCleaner: Dump the junk

-This superfast program cleans up unused files in around a second, getting rid of all the crap (that's what the first "c" stands for - honest) as it goes.
-CCleaner doesn't run all the time; just have it give your machine a quick spruce up every week to keep it ship shape.
+This super-fast program cleans up unused files in around a second, getting rid of all the crap (that's what the first "c" stands for - honest) as it goes.
+CCleaner doesn't run all the time; just have it give your machine a quick spruce-up each week to keep it shipshape.

 Ultimate Windows Tweaker: Vista & 7 only